 One could say that the central nervous system is the center of your own personal universe.
 It controls your movements, the way you think, your emotions, your thoughts, and your wants and needs.
 And if that isn’t enough, it also controls your heart rate, breathing rate, body temperature, the release of hormones, and so much more.
 This manager of the mind and body (central nervous system) is a key component for optimal performance in all aspects of your life, be it athletic or just everyday living.
 Learning how to balance the mind, body, and soul can benefit your physical and mental health so much and may even attribute to fitness.
 So today, we are going to learn how to exercise your mind to balance your emotions and prime your central nervous system.
 Some people even say to get a pet to relax, but Let’s begin with breathing, shall we?

 There are lots of great breathing techniques out there, like this one called Breathwork, but our favorite is the 4-7-8 breathing technique by Dr. Andrew Weil.
-Come on, give it a try!
+Here's how to do it:

 This can help to balance mind body and soul, reduce stress, and provide energy.